Chipembi Girls Champion Climate Smart Agriculture

 “By engaging young learners in agriculture, we can foster a new generation of farmers and agriprenuers who can lead the nation towards a more sustainable and equitable food system,” he says.

-Chisamba District Agricultural Coordinator (DACO) Belvin Muntanga commends Chipembi Girls School Management for championing smart agriculture practices in the area.
+Chisamba District Agricultural Coordinator (DACO) Belvin Muntanga commends Chipembi Girls' School Management for championing smart agriculture practices in the area.

 Mr. Muntanga notes that through the use of organic manure as opposed to chemical fertiliser, the school is producing food in an eco-friendly manner.